RaphiaRa/tiny_http/README.md

 More detailed examples can be found in the `examples` directory.

 ## Performance

-Although tiny_http is not designed to be high-performance, it's still quite fast for a single-threaded server.
+Although tiny_http is not designed to be high-performance, it's still quite fast.
-Here are some benchmark results from my cloud server (2 dedicated AMD Epyc vCPUs):
+Here is a comparison with [Drogon](https://github.com/drogonframework/drogon) (One of my favorite C++ web frameworks) on my cloud server (2 dedicated AMD Epyc vCPUs).
 [![Benchmark](benchmark/result.png)](benchmark/benchmark.md)

 Notes:
-- Of course, libraries like Drogon will scale much better with multiple threads.
+- Of course, libraries Drogon will scale much better with multiple threads.
 This is just to give a rough idea of tiny_http's performance.
 - The slower static file test is probably because of tiny_http not using sendfile on Linux yet.